Configure your pages and collections using Content Fields. Here is a description of each content field in ButterCMS.

 The Short Text field is best used for alpha-numeric content that is rather short in length and can be entered on one single line.
 A simple example is the title for a page.

 The Long Text field can be used to enter content that is slightly longer, such as a paragraph.
 The Long Text field provides a larger box for entering and viewing the content.
 One common use would be a summary for an article.
+A lot of users are also using this field as a Markdown Editor.

 The WYSIWYG field (What You See Is What You Get) provides you with a content editing experience where the content resembles the appearance that will be displayed on your live site.
 It showcases a toolbar at the top that provides quick access to text-formatting commands.
 Here is a more in-depth look at the WYSIWYG field.